Location: Columbia River Gorge National Scenic Area, Oregon

 Film: Fujichrome Provia Quickloads

-About the Moment: My friend Phil, Jeanne and I had spent the afternoon hiking to a waterfall named Triple Falls.
+About the Moment: My friend Phil, Jeanne, and I had spent the afternoon hiking to a waterfall named Triple Falls.
 It is an interesting waterfall where the stream breaks into three distinct falls.
-On the trip out, I spotted this little waterfall – the trail that we were hiking on goes right through the foreground of the photo.
+On the trip out, I spotted this little waterfall – the trail that we were hiking on goes right through the photo’s foreground.
 I think what caught my eye was the delicate, misty look of the falls.
 The falls by themselves are appealing, yet I do not think they are strong enough to hold the picture alone.
 I decided to use the moss-covered rock as a focal point for the image.

-This is one of those images that would have been very easy to overlook – it is not very dramatic, yet it has a very serene look which I think makes this photograph appealing.
+This is one of those images that would have been very easy to overlook – it is not very dramatic, yet it has a very serene look, which makes this photograph appealing.

 Time of Year: Late April.

-Filters, Effects, Digital Manipulations: A polarizing filter was used to reduce glare and saturate the color of the foliage and the rocks underneath the water.
-The full strength of the polarizer was not applied so as to balance the highlights on the water surface with the colored rocks at the base of the falls.
+Filters, Effects, Digital Manipulations: A polarizing filter was used to reduce glare and saturate the foliage’s color and the rocks underneath the water.
+The polarizer’s full strength was not applied to balance the highlights on the water surface with the colored rocks at the base of the falls.
 A shutter speed of approximately 4 seconds created the ethereal effect on the water’s surface.
 No digital manipulations were used to produce this photograph.